The Birtley Belgians: New village

 Not all of these men could be billeted on Birtley, so it was agreed to build a village alongside the factory, to be administered, like the factory, by a Belgian Head of Village, in this case a military man, Captain Algrain, with a British counterpart, a civilian called Mr A E Prowse.

 The Colony (as the Belgians called it) was laid out somewhat on the lines of a garden city with broad streets and open spaces and was provided with a grocer and butcher, several other shops based in people’s homes; a Roman Catholic church; a 100-bed hospital; a laundry and bathhouse.
 There was also a school for about 600 pupils.
 There was a sovereign British Sub-Post Office, on sovereign Belgian soil, selling British stamps and postal orders, etc., but staffed by Belgian postal workers.
 There was also a football pitch.
 The swimming team made use of the River Wear.
 For live entertainment of various sorts, the colonists had the use of the Birtley Hall, in peace-time the village's cinema and theatre.
 There was little need for the Belgians to go into Birtley.

 At the same time, the British and Belgian governments set about re-uniting the married men with their families (many of these had been forced to flee Belgium in the face of the German onslaught) through a variety of relief agencies established by all sorts of philanthropic groups.
 In the course of time, a Belgian ‘colony’ of well over 6000 people was established alongside the British village of Birtley.

 The rented accommodation provided consisted of sturdy prefabricated wooden buildings, either barrack blocks for the single men or terraced houses for families.
 These had hot and cold running water, electric lighting, and even indoor toilets, which differed from most housing in Birtley and the homes they had been forced to abandon back in Belgium.
 One soldier wrote:

-The canteen for the single workers provided meals with a choice of starter, main course and sweet, at a modest cost.
+The canteen for the single workers provided meals with a choice of starter, main course and pudding, at a modest cost.
 Two teams of cooks kept the single men fed.
 Married men were expected to return home to be fed.